ProjectTorreyPines/FuseRegistry.jl/README.md

 # FuseRegistry

-Registry of Julia packages related to FUSE.jl or more broadly to IMASDD.jl
+Registry of Julia packages related to FUSE.jl or more broadly to IMASdd.jl

 ### Add the FuseRegistry to the list of known registries